-James Kozloski joined IBM in May, 2001, where he has worked in the Computational Biology Center at the T.J.
+James Kozloski joined IBM Research in May, 2001, where he has worked in the Computational Biology Center at the T.J.
 Watson Labs in Yorktown Heights, NY.

 James joined IBM after completing a 2 1/2 year postdoctoral fellowship at Columbia University, where he helped discover stereotyped positions of local synaptic targets in neocortex, published in Science in 2001.
 He received his PhD. in Neuroscience and Biomedical Graduate Studies, from the University of Pennsylvania in 1999, where his thesis described the functional neuroanatomy of a vertebrate fish auditory system and was featured on the cover of the Journal of Neuroscience.
 He received a B.A. from the University of Virginia in 1992, having double majored in English and Biology.
 From 1992-1993, prior to graduate school, he worked in the Laboratory of Human Genetics in New York City, studying the rare genetic disorder Bloom Syndrome and contributing to the discovery of the gene responsible for it.

 James has coauthored more than 10 papers and 100 issued patents in areas of neuroscience, neurotechnology, and computer science.
 In 2010, he was named an IBM Master Inventor, and in 2017 he was inducted into IBM's Academy of Technology.
 In 2003, he invented recording neuronal signals to DNA using errors in oligonucleotide synthesis.
 In 2015, he invented an information-based exchange network based on a model of neocortical, thalamic, and basal ganglia interaction.

 A printable version of his Curriculum Vitae is available here.